comforen/comforen.github.io/index.md

 # Welcome to ComForEn Challange 2021 documentation and support site

-## Challenge details
+## Challenge's details are

 Available at conference [website](http://www.comforen.org/)

-## Virtual environment
+## Virtual environment is

 Available at [GitHub](https://github.com/comforen/challenge2021)

-## Documentation and usage templates for provided components
+## Documentation and usage templates for provided components are available from

 * [Customer](customer.html)
 * [Battery](battery.html)